reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 console.log('Hello world!');
 ```
 What happens know, can you assume it before we run the code?
-Guess, and then save and run it and see whats happens.
-(I am assuming that by now you know how to save and run node.js code, because we have done that afew times here above).
+Guess, and then save and run it and see what happens.
+(I am assuming that by now you know how to save and run node.js code, because we have done that a few times here above).
 The terminal window should show something like this.

 ```bash
 ☁  nodejsTest  node helloTest.js